What is Chiropractic?

 Regardless of what you do, we all heal from injuries.

-However, the way we heal, and how much function we regain is down to whether your brain and body are in efficient, effective and accurate communication.
+However, the way we heal, and how much function we regain is down to whether your neuro-musculoskeletal system is efficient, effective and accurate.

 Disruptions to our ‘programming’ after injuries are more often worse than tissue damage.
 You wouldn’t change car tyres without checking your wheel alignment and balance, would you?
 Your body deserves the same care to heal up well.